skupperproject/skupper-example-policy/README.md

 As you move through the steps below, you can use `skupper status` at any time to check your progress.

-## Step 6: Attempt to link your sites without permission
+## Step 6: Attempt to link your sites and expose the backend

+Let's first try to link our sites and expose the backend service without permission.

+Use `skupper token create` in West to generate the token.
+This is the first step in attempting to link the two sites.

+Use `skupper expose` to attempt to expose the backend service in East.

 _**West:**_